 #2: Create a schedule and stick to it

 Having a reading schedule is very vital.
-Create your schedule in such a way that you don’t start reading when you’re already tired.
-Also, your reading session doesn’t have to be a long period.
-You can create a break in-between the schedule so your brain gets refreshed.
+Create your program in such a way that you don’t start reading when you’re already tired.
+Also, your reading session doesn’t have to be an extended period.
+You can create a break in-between the schedule, so your brain gets refreshed.

-Most people have this idea that until you’ve read for a very long time, you cannot digest much information.
+Most people have this idea that you cannot digest much information until you’ve read it for a very long time.
 On the contrary, experts have discovered that reading for a long time in a stretch does not necessarily add to your learning.

-The attention span of an average reader is about 25 minutes, and any reading activity longer than that is a waste.
-So, let’s say you have like most students do, a timetable that says you need to study for one hour every weekday.
+An average reader’s attention span is about 25 minutes, and any reading activity longer than that is a waste.
+So, let’s say you have, like most students do, a timetable that says you need to study for one hour every weekday.
 It’s advisable to create short breaks after every 25 – 30 minutes instead of sitting on the desk for one-hour staring at open pages without assimilating anything.

 Furthermore, creating a study schedule helps you maintain consistency with your learning.
-The more consistent you make your reading reschedule, the more habitual and less of a struggle it becomes.
+The more consistent you make your reading reschedule, the more habitual and less struggle it becomes.